 Many organisations try to implement all 93 controls regardless of whether they apply.
 The Statement of Applicability exists precisely to let you exclude controls that are not relevant to your risk profile.
 A small software business with no physical product line does not need physical and environmental security controls designed for a data centre.

 ISO 27001 has three main cost components: consultancy or internal staff time, tooling, and certification body fees.
-Depending on the size and complexity of the business, costs can vary a lot, below you can see some estimate costs for SMEs
+The ranges below are indicative and vary by scope and organisation size.

 Organisations that handle more of the work internally reduce the consultancy component significantly.
 Those starting from a strong baseline (existing security policies, documented asset inventory, established access control processes) also move faster and spend less.